-- Ask a teacher or adult if I can do so before using them. - Only use websites that a teacher or adult has told me or allowed me to use. - Tell my teacher immediately if: - o I click on a website by mistake. - o I receive messages from people I don't know. - o I find anything that may upset or harm me or my friends. - Use school computers for schoolwork only. - Be kind to others and not upset or be rude to them. - Look after the school ICT equipment and tell a teacher straight away if something is broken or not working properly. - Only use the username and password I have been given. - Try my hardest to remember my username and password. - Never share my password with anyone, including my friends - Never give my personal information (my name, address, or telephone numbers) to anyone without the permission of my teacher or parent/carer - Save my work on the school network. - Check with my teacher before I print anything. - Log off or shut down a computer when I have finished using it.
+- Ask a teacher or adult if I can do so before using them. - Only use websites that a teacher or adult has told me or allowed me to use. - Tell my teacher immediately if: - o I click on a website by mistake. - o I receive messages from people I don't know. - o I find anything that may upset or harm me or my friends. - Use school computers for schoolwork only. - Be kind to others and not upset or be rude to them. - Look after the school ICT equipment and tell a teacher straight away if something is broken or not working properly. - Only use the username and password I have been given. - Try my hardest to remember my username and password. - Never share my password with anyone, including my friends - Never give my personal information (my name, address, or telephone numbers) to anyone without the permission of my teacher or parent/carer - Save my work on the school network. - Check with my teacher before I print anything. - Will check with my teacher before I use any AI. - Log off or shut down a computer when I have finished using it.